The Nibelungs (Hebbel)

 The Nibelungs (Die Nibelungen) is a German tragedy by Friedrich Hebbel in three parts, and was originally intended for performance over two evenings.
-The individual parts are: The Horned Siegfried, Siegfried's Death and Kriemhild's Revenge.
+The individual parts are: The Invulnerable Siegfried, Siegfried's Death and Kriemhild's Revenge.
 Hebbel wrote the drama between the years 1850 and 1860.
+The first two parts were first performed on 31 January 1861.
 It is one of the most noteworthy adaptations of the Nibelung material for the theater.